conrad760/conrad760/README.md

 # Hi there, I'm Conrad

-## Business Owner / Creator / Developer / Working with LTK!
+## Business Owner / Developer / Working with LTK!

 I have built large-scale data solutions and managed teams across time zones.
 I have developed easily testable systems to support thousands of active users.
 I have proudly produced code that directly generated millions in revenue by rethinking system-level designs.
 Whatever it is that you need, I will dive into the fundamentals and develop innovative solutions to achieve outstanding results.